MassEffectModder/qt-mem/README.md

 This is MSYS2 Qt5 package customised for MEM.

 ### Requirements ###
- - DirectX Shader Compiler 'fxc.exe' from DirectX9 SDK or Windows 10 SDK
+ - DirectX Shader Compiler 'fxc.exe' from Windows 10 SDK
  - MSYS2

 ### Installation ###